Paint frequently asked questions

 Where can I drop-off paint?

-PaintCare has around 150 permanent drop-off locations participating throughout Colorado and holds additional paint drop-off events annually.
+PaintCare has over 160 permanent drop-off locations participating throughout Colorado and holds additional paint drop-off events annually.

 Detailed location descriptions.